prank7/altcampus.school/posts/10-project-ideas-for-learning-react-js.md

 - The quiz app will first display a collection of categories (https://opentdb.com/api_category.php)
 - User can select a category from the list
 - Once the category is selected display question one after another (https://opentdb.com/api.php?amount=10&category=10&difficulty=medium)
-- Show the progress of of the quiz like (2/10)
+- Show the progress of the quiz like (2/10)
 - At the end of 10 questions display the score card
 - The score card will contain percentage of right answers.
 - It will alco contain all the questions with user selected answer and the right answer